 Parenting Tip: As a parent who is a 2, be sure to take care of yourself, too.
-Don’t neglect your own needs in an effort to make your kids and everyone else around you happy.
-(Because if mama ain’t happy, ain’t nobody happy!)
+Don’t neglect your own needs to make your kids and everyone else around you happy.
+(Because if mama isn’t happy, ain’t nobody happy!)
 Remember that your family members cannot and will not fill your needs if you never voice them.

 3 – The Achiever